OurCodeBase/TermUi/README.md

 ## Related

-If you want vim compatible buttons for ᴛᴇʀᴍᴜx then the installation code is given below
+If you want compatible buttons ⌨️ for neovim for shortcut completions then the installation code is given below 👇
 ![Short](https://github.com/OurCodeBase/cooked.nvim/raw/main/images/vimcompatiblebuts.jpg)

 ```bash